PITI Mortgage Calculator, Enhanced

 A mortgage loan is simply a collateralized loan to buy a home.
 It’s made up of a principal and interest just like any other loan, but has a few unique features, including PMI.
 These are calculated based on the loan amount, and then amortized over the mortgage term.
 Usually in the United States, this means 30 years.
 However 15 year mortgages are also available.

-Principal is the amount you owe.
+Principal balance is the amount you owe.
 It’s the balance you need to pay back in order to own your home free and clear.
 On our tool, when you see the term “principal paid”, it refers to the the amount you have paid toward your balance.

 Interest is calculated at the end of every month, based on the total principal left.
 This means that there is chance that you can actually lower the interest you have to pay to the bank by paying more toward the principal.
 Unfortunately, you can’t see what that looks like in this calculator.
 But you can check out our mortgage payoff calculator to see how it works.